 Avoid partnering with untrusted or low-quality parties

 These are basically some publishers that are just pushing traffic out as much as they can, and some of that is low-quality traffic.
-This can actually negatively impact your AdSense account, so don't click on your own ads.
-Even if you think it's okay to do so, just don't do it.
-That's just bad practice, and it’s not going to be worth it.
+This can actually negatively impact your AdSense account because the traffic coming to your site seems suspicious.

-Also, I was told by their support team via email to disclose that it is sponsored links above the ad in the content of the page.
-I thought that was really unfair because I looked at all my competitors and they weren’t doing it. don’t know if that’s really the best advice, but that’s one thing that they told me to do.
-Honestly, it didn’t really fix the issue.
+I was told by their support team via email to disclose that the ads on my page were “sponsored ads” above the ad in the content of the page.
+I thought that was really unfair because I looked at all my competitors and they weren’t doing it.
+I don’t know if that’s really the best advice, but that’s one thing that they told me to do.
+I did it, and I didn’t find that it fixed the issue.

 Check your traffic sources—anything fishy?

 Next, check your traffic sources.
 This is a big one.
 Go to Google Analytics and look at how much traffic is coming in and find out where that traffic is coming from.
 If anything looks fishy, or really off, you might have your competitor or some random person sending bots over to your website and they’re clicking the ads and Google’s detecting that.